 The father had just finished watching the news on TV when he found her asleep and sent her to bed.
 It was about that time that the note landed on Facebook, he said.

 “I grabbed the computer and took it to my room, and the only other thing she could have used to send this message was this cell phone, and my cell phone is always with me,” he said.

 But the sheriff said he doubts that.
 Investigators don’t believe the teen’s Facebook account was compromised, Judd said earlier.

 Sheriff: Taunting post leads to arrests in bullying death

 Over a boy?

-Rebecca and one of her alleged bullies were once friends, but they both had feelings for the same boy, police said.
+Rebecca and her alleged bully were once friends, but they both had feelings for the same boy, police said.
 It soured their relationship.

-Police arrested a second suspect accused of intensely bullying Rebecca, and they also confiscated the laptops and cell phones of 15 girls at Crystal Lake Middle School, which Rebecca had attended.
+The allegedly angry friend is not the only accused bully.
+Police confiscated the laptops and cell phones of 15 girls at Crystal Lake Middle School, which Rebecca had attended.